charlesrocabert/Evo2Sim/README.md

     bash make_debug.sh

-When Evo<sup>2</sup>Sim is compiled in DEBUG mode, a lot of tests are computed on the fly during a simulation (<em>e.g.</em> integrity tests on phylogenetic trees, or on the ODE solver . . . ).
+When Evo<sup>2</sup>Sim is compiled in DEBUG mode, many tests are computed on the fly during a simulation (<em>e.g.</em> integrity tests on phylogenetic trees, or on the ODE solver . . . ).
 For this reason, this mode should only be used for test or development phases.
 Moreover, unitary and integrated tests must be ran in DEBUG mode (see below).

 #### Executable files emplacement
 Binary executable files are in <code>build/bin</code> folder.